 - Focus groups with UM students and teachers

 - Course coordinator evaluation surveys (by the faculties)

 All data has been analysed and we concluded our research in November 2020.
-The two reports on teacher and student experiences with emergency remote learning will be published here shortly.
+The two reports on teacher and student experiences with emergency remote learning can be downloaded below.

 Furthermore, a peer-reviewed article on the specific dimension of self-regulated learning during the COVID-19 pandemic has just been published in frontiers in Psychology: